MIDS-scaling-up/v3/week01/hw/Readme.md

 zram3        252:3    0 494.5M  0 disk [SWAP]
 ```

-For the following steps, use the appropriate Device Name from the step above).

-To setup the SSD:
+To setup the SSD, run the following commands:

 ```
 # Wipe the SSD